-I am the middle-aged mum of two teenagers who have been homeschooled for most of their lives.
+I am the 50-something mum of two teenagers with autism who were homeschooled for most of their educational years.

 Thanks for stopping by!